Search results for

 The design, comfort, and noise canceling are all fairly impressive.
 Unfortunately, the headset is let down by the poor frequency response curve.

-The Anker Soundcore Space Q45 are excellent and affordable noise canceling wireless headphones.
-Interested parties can purchase a pair from major retailers including Amazon and Best Buy.
-However, given the Soundcore Life Q50 should have already materialized, it is a gamble whether to wait for the company’s next-gen upgrade.
+The Anker Soundcore Space Q45 are compelling ANC headphones.
+Interested parties can purchase a pair from major retailers, including Amazon.
+Waiting for the Soundcore Life Q50 would be a gamble.

-Those familiar with the Sony ecosystem should consider the Sony WH-CH720N ($799 at Amazon.)
-Weighing 89g less than the Anker Soundcore Space Q45, the WH-CH720N wear a comfortable all-plastic build with controls handily placed on the sides of the ear cups.
+Those familiar with the Sony ecosystem should consider the Sony WH-CH720N ($799 at Amazon).
+Weighing 89g less than the Anker Soundcore Space Q45, the WH-CH720N wear a comfortable all-plastic build with controls handily placed on the sides of each ear cup.
 Just note that the volume and pause/play buttons feel similar and require some getting used to.
 The headphones connect via Bluetooth 5.2 over the SBC, AAC, and LDAC codecs.
 Those with multiple devices can use Bluetooth multipoint, and analog fans can enjoy lossless listening with the included cable and headphone jack.
 The cans last roughly 40 hours with ANC enabled and work passively over wires when the battery runs flat.
-Those in a bind can achieve one hour of playback time from a three-minute top-up.
-Noise canceling and sound quality is fine, but you’ll want to tinker with the Sony Headphones Connect app to EQ the exaggerated bass and treble frequencies.
+Likewise, those in a bind can achieve one hour of playback time from a three-minute top-up.
+ANC and sound quality are fine, but you’ll want to adjust the Sony Headphones Connect app EQ to reduce the exaggerated bass and treble frequencies.

 Anker Soundcore Space Q45